-The outside temperature was over 80 degrees to find our Tower Garden plants were all wilted and drooping!
+The outside temperature was over 80 degrees to find our Vertical Garden plants were all wilted and drooping!

-Tower Garden Mistakes and Lessons Learned
+Vertical Garden Mistakes and Lessons Learned

 We had kale, collards, mustard greens, chard and parsley that were Continue reading